sequelize/sequelize-sscce/README.md

 <div align="center"><img src="https://i.imgur.com/TTvuBEM.png" /></div>

-The idea here is that once you open the pull request, [Travis CI](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/) will automatically execute it for you, since I have them configured in the main repository.
+The idea here is that once you open the pull request, GitHub Actions will automatically execute it for you, since I have them configured in the main repository.
 I won't accept the pull request, since the goal is just to have your code executed.

-These are [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) services, free to use on open source projects, that are used in Sequelize itself to run all the automated tests, such as [here](https://travis-ci.org/sequelize/sequelize/builds/579153246) and [here](https://ci.appveyor.com/project/sushantdhiman/sequelize/builds/27092698).
-They will run your SSCCE and show show a green checkmarks (or a red X) next to the commit:
+It will run your SSCCE and show show a green checkmark (or a red X) next to the commit:

 <div align="center"><img src="https://i.imgur.com/I2wbyVJ.png" /></div>